elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The singleton pattern is a type of Creational design pattern.
+      <strong>Interview Response:</strong> The Singleton pattern in JavaScript belongs to the Creational Design Pattern family, which is concerned with the process of object creation.
     </div>
   </div>
 </details>